Frequently Asked Questions

 How long is the grant period?

-The grant period will be for 12 months (anticipated starting on or about August 1, 2020).
+The grant period will be for 12 months.

 How do we keep our program going after the grant period?

 Local entities should provide plans for project sustainability.
 We will provide technical assistance on ways to sustain your local model.
 Stronger sustainability plans will receive preference in the review process, but proposals without strong sustainability plans will not be disqualified solely on that factor.

 How will we report our results?

 We will provide you with report forms to use to regularly report to us on both outputs and outcomes.

 Outputs may include number of older adults, adults with disabilities and family caregivers assisted with non-medical care; types of non-medical volunteer services provided (scope of services); methods of identifying individual clients’ needs; method of matching volunteers with individual clients; volunteer training curricula and requirements; etc.

 Outcomes may include functional status; mental well-being; confidence in sustaining in-home care; ability to live independently; caregiver stress; program relevance; and program satisfaction.
 These outcomes will be measured in two separate audiences: 1) older adults or person with disabilities receiving direct service from a volunteer caregiver; and 2) family caregivers receiving direct service from a volunteer or receiving respite.
 All persons receiving volunteer services will be asked to complete a user-friendly outcome survey.

 We do not require or need you to collect personal identifying information (PII) from those receiving volunteer services; nor do we foresee any need for local model volunteer programs to collect PII.
 However, if you do collect PII you will be required to keep such data secure.

 Are residents living in assisted living communities eligible to receive services related to this grant?